Kids

 Read More

-Preparing Children with Scoliosis for Cold Weather Months
+Preparing Children With Scoliosis for Cold Weather Months

 cold weather can bring some negative symptoms.
 In most cases, the hypothalamus is often

-damaged with cerebral palsy, which might result in autonomic nervous system dysfunction.
+damaged with Cerebral Palsy, which might result in autonomic nervous system dysfunction.
 It is

-important to be highly prepared for the beginning of winter weather with any type of cerebral
+important to be highly prepared for the beginning of winter weather with any type of Cerebral

-palsy to reduce any negative symptoms that may arise.
+Palsy to reduce any negative symptoms that may arise.

 The Autonomic Nervous System & Hypothalamus